umadevips/ETLpipeline-networksecurity-project/README.md

 Pushing final model artifacts to aws s3 buckets

-Building docker image and pushing it to aws ecr using github actions
+Building dockerfile and docker image, pushing it to aws ecr using github actions.

 ... and final deployment to aws ec2